 Through his research, Yishan found that native forest restoration outperforms any other known method of carbon capture by nearly an order of magnitude, and that restoration of up to 3 billion acres of degraded or desertified land should be theoretically possible.
 Successfully accomplishing mass forest restoration at that scale would draw down enough carbon to meaningfully stabilize the climate, potentially closing the gap on a full-scale solution to climate change.

 But he also found that land, seed, and water shortages can slow large-scale restoration.
 He established Terraformation to create and share solutions to those challenges.

-In 2019, Yishan founded Terraformation’s first pilot restoration site—Pacific Flight—in the northern region of Hawaiʻi Island.
+In 2019, Yishan founded Terraformation’s first pilot restoration site—Pacific Flight at Kaupalaoa—in the northern region of Hawaiʻi Island.
 Two centuries of unsustainable logging had destroyed the area’s native tropical sandalwood forest, and subsequent cattle grazing had denuded and desertified the land.
 The arid environment, high winds, and degraded soils meant that if a team could restore a forest there, they could do it anywhere.

-In the summer of 2019, Yishan’s team completed construction of the world’s largest fully off-grid, 100% solar-powered desalination system to supply sustainable freshwater to Pacific Flight.
+In the summer of 2019, Yishan’s team completed construction of the world’s largest fully off-grid, 100% solar-powered desalination system to supply sustainable freshwater to Pacific Flight at Kaupalaoa.
 The system produces 34,000 gallons of water per day, enough to support several thousand trees.
 Soon after, Yishan partnered with Jill Wagner, the Director of the Hawaiʻi Island Seed Bank and a lifelong horticulturist (and now also Terraformation’s Head of Forestry), to reintroduce native plants at Pacific Flight.